zephyrproject-rtos/zephyr/doc/application/application.rst

 server instance.
 This port number can be changed for a port that best suits the development environment.

-You can run Qemu to listen for a "gdb connection" before it starts executing any code to debug it.
+You can run QEMU to listen for a "gdb connection" before it starts executing any code to debug it.

 .. code-block:: bash